Rohit-Kakodkar/DroneDetect/README.md

 ### Kafka setup

-Install and start kafka and zookeeper on a 3 node kafka cluster or run kafka_setup.sh.
+To setup kafka cluster I use pegasus.
+Which is a tool developed by insight to make setup easier.
+However you can also follow the post [here](https://medium.com/@kiranps11/kafka-and-zookeeper-multinode-cluster-setup-3511aef4a505)

+run `bash setup/kafka_environment.sh` to setup kafka and complete environment setup

-Produce data using `bash src/scripts/kafka_submit.sh <Number of drones>`
+ssh into the kafka master and run following to produce data `bash src/scripts/kafka_submit.sh <Number of drones>`

 ### Spark setup